outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

           - the counter-object is pro-societal rule compliance that helps the group

-          - then it can move on to identifying specific social games (initial crimes, bullying) that remove inputs of pro-societal decisions (complying with rules)
+          - then it can move on to identifying specific social games (initial crimes, bullying) that remove inputs of pro-societal decisions (complying with rules), creating a 'reason to do crime'

           - then it can look for outputs of those games (stress, difference) and make an attempt to translate that to the data features (facial expressions, signs of addiction, signs of aging)